ispras/keystone_plugin/README.md

 # Keystone plugin for Kong

-This instruction will relate you how to prepare the environment for developing Kong plugins and will describe how to install, run and test the Keystone plugin.
+This instruction will explain how to prepare the environment for developing Kong plugins and how to install, run and test the Keystone plugin.

 ## **Step 0: Vagrant+Virtualbox**

 First, you need to install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
-So, you can find links for downloading it on their websites.
+Download links can be found on their websites.

 For Vagrant: